-Our diet choice is the single most important predictor of health.
-In light of the climate and ecological emergency, many of us are also trying to reduce our personal carbon footprint and a healthy plant-based diet is the most impactful action we can take.
+As we approach the New Year and another Veganuary, many people will be considering their diet choices.
+The New Year is always a time to take on some new healthy habits to improve health and well-being and our diet choice is the single most important predictor of health.
+With COP26 fresh in our minds, many of us are trying to reduce our personal carbon footprint and a healthy vegan diet is the most impactful action we can take.

 Diet change can always be a little daunting but adopting a healthy plant-based diet has never been easier.
 With a small amount of planning and preparation, the transition can be simple and straightforward.
 So once you have made the decision to give a plant-based diet a try, what health benefits can you expect to see?

 - A plant-based diet makes it easier to maintain a healthy weight.

 Maintaining a healthy weight can be challenging, especially over the festive period.
 Body weight is not only determined by the number of calories we consume, but also by the type of foods we eat.
 A diet rich in fruit, vegetables, whole grains and beans is one of the easiest ways to avoid unwanted weight gain.
 Studies have shown that people eating the most plant foods have the least weight gain with aging.
 Vegans are more likely to have a healthy body weight compared to any other diet pattern.
 In contrast, eating meat and ultraprocessed foods have both been associated with unwanted weight gain.
 People are often surprised to learn that chicken is one animal ‘food’ most associated with weight gain.

 At a very simple level, plant-based foods help maintain a healthy body weight because they have a lower calorie density and higher nutrient content than animal foods, whilst being high in fibre, which helps us to feel full for longer.